HerocatUED/IOSD-Improved-Open-vocabulary-Segmentation-with-Diffusion-Models/README.md

 This project is based on [Grounded-Diffusion](https://github.com/Lipurple/Grounded-Diffusion), but we modified the whole code base because the original codes are too ugly and hard to use.
-We only remained the idea and reconsrtucted the whole project based on official stable diffusion code base.
+We only remained the idea and reconstructed the whole project based on official stable diffusion code base, so as to easy extension.

 TODO List：
 - [x] Reproduce